ailispaw/docker-root-xhyve/README.md

 ## Shutting Down

-Use `halt` command to shut down in the VM.
+Use `halt` command to shut down in the VM:

 ```
 [docker@docker-root ~]$ sudo halt